gustovshikov/obsidian/Services/SMB.md

 	- login and can run commands like *ls*
 	- get flag
 - -U : username
+- `? to list help on terminal`

+---

 ## rpcclient
 can be used to connect to smb